 A recent testimonial from a customer describing her project as a folly, is in fact a beautiful, practical garden arch which, once established, will make her garden the place she always dreamed of.
 In architecture, a folly is an ornamental or decorative building or structure that doesn’t serve much of a practical purpose, even if it’s meant to look like it does.
 It’s creation often reflects a whimsical inclination on the part of the garden designer, built primarily to be seen as part of the scenery.
 Often our customers have a wonderful vision of what they’d like to create with limited resources – their “whimsical inclination” or folly.
 That’s where custom making items to suit sits so well with these clients.

 With the closure of coke-works around Australia, black smithing coke supplies are getting hard to buy.
-We would like to reassure our blacksmithing customers that we will continue to keep a good supply of blacksmithing coke for sale from our Adelaide Hills premises until such time as it is no longer available.
+We would like to reassure our blacksmithing customers that we will continue to keep a good supply of blacksmithing coke for sale from our Adelaide Hills premises.

 When selling your home, first impressions are pivotal in whether a prospective buyer will turn up at your open inspection, so it’s important to get their attention.
 You don’t get a second chance with first impressions.
 For this reason alone, a welcoming front entrance with a beautiful, high quality wrought iron gate can make a huge difference in how buyers view the overall quality of the property.
 The initial outlay in bettering the street appeal of your home, can add thousands to the asking price of your home as we all having buyers line up at your open inspection, wondering what other quality features the house has to offer.